 Summary: Customer informed agent of issue with their machine.
 The agent asked for the part number.
 Agent found that there is a recall on part number ST145.
 Agent arranged for replacement to be delivered to customer address to collect old machine.

 This summary was generated with a much smaller 780 million parameter Large Language Model (LLM).
 And the model was trained on contact center use cases.

 To deliver the personalized end-to-end experiences that customers want, contact center employees need time, context, and quick and easy access to data and information.
 This can be accomplished with three things:

-Watch the following video to learn more about how Genesys Cloud CX Agent Assist empowers your organization to orchestrate seamless end-to-end customer experiences.
+Watch the following video to learn more about how Genesys Cloud Agent Assist empowers your organization to orchestrate seamless end-to-end customer experiences.
 And then try Agent Assist by downloading it from the Genesys AppFoundry® Marketplace.

 Subscribe to our free newsletter and get blog updates in your inbox.